Luke2304/kailu3/content/home.md

 My name is Kai and I’m currently a college student interested in Mathematics and   Statistics.
 In my free time, I love to hike, listen to music by either John Williams or Joe Hisaishi, and play League of Legends.

 I plan on using this blog as a means to document my work and share my thoughts.
-This blog is made using the R hugo package.
+This blog is made using the R blogdown package.

 			<img class="wookie-logo" src="/img/elephant.jpg" width="69%">